GenericMappingTools/gmt/trunk/doc/rst/source/gmtinfo.rst

     Report the min/max values per column in separate columns [Default uses <min/max> format].
 When used, users may also use **-o** to limit which output columns should be reported [all].
+**-D**
+    Modifies results obtained by **-I** by shifting the region to better align with the center of the data.
+Optionally, append granularity for this shift [Default performs an exact shift].
 **-EL**\ \|\ **l**\ \|\ **H**\ \|\ **h**\ *col*
     Returns the record whose column *col* contains the minimum (**l**) or maximum (**h**) value.
 Upper case